Timmy Trumpet: 2019: World tour and zero gravity

-On 25 March 2019, Timmy Trumpet joined a host of celebrities on the BigCityBeats World Club Dome "Zero Gravity 2.0".
+On 25 March 2019, Smith joined a host of celebrities on the BigCityBeats World Club Dome "Zero Gravity 2.0".
 A specially converted A310 aircraft, usually used by the European Space Agency for training astronauts and performing scientific experiments in microgravity and other levels of reduced gravity, took off from Frankfurt Airport.
 The aircraft engaged in a series of parabolic flights that caused the passengers to experience a total of six minutes of true weightlessness.

-On 18 April 2019, Timmy Trumpet announced a 60-date world tour.
+On 18 April 2019, Smith announced a 60-date world tour.
 The single "World At Our Feet" was released on 10 May, along with an animated lyric video.
 The tour included main stage headlining performances at 31 festivals across Europe, North America, South America, and Asia.
 Timmy hosted his own stages at Tomorrowland and Creamfields.
 Timmy made his main stage debut at Electric Daisy Carnival in Las Vegas on 19 May, and later was announced as a headliner of Electric Daisy Carnival in Orlando, South Korea, and China.

-Timmy began a vlog series on YouTube chronicling his life on tour.
+Smith began a vlog series on YouTube chronicling his life on tour.
 The first episode follows his experiences at Electric Daisy Carnival in Las Vegas.

-In February 2021, Timmy Trumpet launched a weekly radio show and YouTube stream called "SINPHONY Radio" where songs from all forms of EDM are played.
-During the 42nd episode of the show, Timmy stated that the show was heard in more than 40 countries.
+In February 2021, Smith launched a weekly radio show and YouTube stream called "SINPHONY Radio" where songs from all forms of EDM are played.
+During the 42nd episode of the show, he stated that the show was heard in more than 40 countries.

-On 21 August 2021, Timmy Trumpet collaborated with Dutch DJ Armin van Buuren on a song called "Anita."
+On 21 August 2021, Smith collaborated with Dutch DJ Armin van Buuren on a song called "Anita."
 The song was featured in a commercial for Cinnamon Toast Crunch a few months after its release.

 In 2021 and 2022, "Narco" gained popularity in Major League Baseball when New York Mets closer Edwin Díaz adopted it as his walk-out music.
-On 30 August 2022, Timmy attended a Mets game and met Díaz—telling him that he was "officially a Mets fan for life".
-During a game the following day, Timmy performed the song's intro live at Citi Field when Díaz entered the game.
+On 30 August 2022, Smith attended a Mets game and met Díaz—telling him that he was "officially a Mets fan for life".
+During a game the following day, he performed the song's intro live at Citi Field when Díaz entered the game.

 Musical style

-Timmy Trumpet is renowned for his energetic live performances and use of pyrotechnics on stage.
+Smith is renowned for his energetic live performances and use of pyrotechnics on stage.
 Timmy plays mixed platform electronic music, trumpet, blending many sub-genres together, playing music at various speeds, and incorporating live trumpet solos over custom edits.
-Timmy's DJ sets predominantly feature his own original tracks, collaborations and remixes.
+His DJ sets predominantly feature his own original tracks, collaborations and remixes.

-Timmy has released music in a number of subgenres of electronic music including house, electro house, Melbourne bounce, hardstyle, psychedelic trance, big room house, and funk.
+He has released music in a number of subgenres of electronic music including house, electro house, Melbourne bounce, hardstyle, psychedelic trance, big room house, and funk.

-Timmy has cited Daft Punk as early inspiration to start experimenting with electronic dance music.
-In an interview with Belfast Telegraph, Timmy said: "I was a trumpeter before I was a DJ, I would play alongside songs I heard on the radio.
+Smith has cited Daft Punk as early inspiration to start experimenting with electronic dance music.
+In an interview with Belfast Telegraph, he said: "I was a trumpeter before I was a DJ, I would play alongside songs I heard on the radio.
 I remember playing to Daft Punk for the first time.
 That's when I realised there might be something to this trumpet/EDM thing."